 Most domestic property, owned or rented, has a Council Tax band.
 Your home has been allocated one of eight bands according to its market value at 1st April 1991.

-The price of your home today is not a good guide as to what your band should be.
+The price of your home in 2019 is not a good guide as to what your band should be.

 Your bill states which band applies to your home.

 |Band||Property values at 1st April 1991||*Estimated number of properties for 2019/2020||% of total properties|

 ||£40,001 to £52,000